EricaXia/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-Erica is studying for a master's degree in Applied Data Science at USC.
-Her research interests include machine learning, natural language processing, social media analytics, and more.
+Hi there!
+My name is Erica Xia, and I am studying for a M.S. in Applied Data Science at University of Southern California (USC) in sunny Los Angeles.
+My research interests include machine learning, natural language processing, social media analytics, and more.